-Seven Royal Family Dress Code Rules You Probably Didn’t Know About
+The Royal Family Dress Code Rules You Didn’t Know About

-By now, everyone and their moms likely knows who the British royal family is, but what goes on inside their well-guarded, iron-gated castle is still a huge mystery.
+Pretty much everyone knows who the British royal family is, and us Americans are especially obsessed.
+There are the dresses, the events, the scandals being resurfaced by Netflix’s The Crown.
+But what goes on inside their well-guarded, iron-gated castle is still a huge mystery.
 We know Queen Elizabeth, we watched Prince William and Kate Middleton get married, and we were there when Prince Harry proposed to Meghan Markle, but a lot of what makes the royal family so intriguing is that they’re an elusive, unreachable group with tons of well-kept secrets.
-(Don’t expect “Keeping Up with the Kardashians”-style show with The Queen anytime soon.)
+(Don’t expect a “Keeping Up with the Kardashians”-style show with The Queen anytime soon.)

 One of the secrets we’re dying to know about is the rhyme and reason behind some of the royal family’s most talked-about outfits.
 Yes, we’re talking about the royal family dress code.
 Because we couldn’t just waltz inside Kate Middleton’s closet or talk to a royal family stylist ourselves, we scrounged up seven rules (from U.K. sources like The Sun and BBC) that give us a glimpse into what the royal family is thinking when they walk into their closets every morning.